 What to Keep an Eye on

 1. Negative domino effects from climate disasters, and more sophisticated models that help leaders avoid them.
 “A heatwave can spark forest fires, which lead to air pollution, thus damaging public health,” climate scientists write in an insightful commentary in Nature.
 “Drought-wrecked harvests can result in food-price volatility, which can increase social unrest or migration.”
-But because nations rarely consider such knock-on effects in plans to meet their sustainable development goals, the researchers predict that “many efforts to attain the SDGs will, like a house of cards, fall at the first tremor.”
+But because nations rarely consider such knock-on effects in plans to meet their sustainable development goals, the researchers predict that “many efforts to attain the SDGs [Sustainable Development Goals] will, like a house of cards, fall at the first tremor.”

 In response, scientists can build more sophisticated sensing systems that track what’s happening on the ground.
 They can also expand their models of natural systems to include the constant interplay with financial institutions, households, and other human systems.
 Anticipating the curves and hills ahead should make it easier to navigate them.